langchain-ai/langchainjs/docs/docs/modules/chains/question_answering.md

 const model = new OpenAI({});
 const chain = loadQAChain(llm, { type: "map_reduce" });
+/* Optionally you can limit the concurrency of the map-reduce chain to help
+ * with rate limiting, eg. the following would limit to 10 concurrent requests *
+ * chain.llmChain.concurrency = 10;
+ */
 const docs = [
   new Document({ pageContent: "harrison went to harvard" }), new Document({ pageContent: "ankush went to princeton" }),